Table of Contents

 Be sure to complete the QuickBooks payroll reconciliation before performing this process.

-📑 Article Reference: The article, Payroll Reconciliation with QuickBooks Desktop can be found here.
+๐ Article Reference: The article, Payroll Reconciliation with QuickBooks Desktop can be found here.

 Go to the Balance Sheet.

-In QuickBooks, gross payroll will show in the Accrued Payroll Holding account.
+In QuickBooks Desktop, gross payroll will show in the Accrued Payroll Holding account.
+Weโll use this report to create a Payroll Journal Entry.
+Click into Accrued Payroll Holding.

-In Total By Field, choose Class (c).
+In Total By Field, select Class.

 Date the journal entry by the check date.

-Credit the Accrued Payroll Holding Account.
+Credit the Accrued Payroll Holding Account for the total dollars debited.

-After the journal entry is completed, the Balance Sheet Accrued Payroll Holding account should be -0-.
+After the journal entry is completed, the Balance Sheet Accrued Payroll Holding account should be $0.00.

-Obtaining Additional Details for Indirect and Overhead Labor
+Adding Additional Details for Indirect and Overhead Labor

-Choose the correct year at the Work Date Year filter.
+Choose the correct Year at the Work Date Year filter.

 Choose the correct month at the Work Date Month filter.